-HIB Coordinator for the district: Shannon HopkinsThe Anti-Bullying Coordinator for the K-Center: Adriane Freudenberg
+HIB Coordinator for the district is Shannon Hopkins.

+The Anti-Bullying Coordinator for the school is Adriane Freudenberg.

 In order to maintain a safe and civil school environment, the Rutherford Board of Education prohibits acts of harassment, intimidation, or bullying, which (like other disruptive or violent behaviors) is conduct that disrupts both a student's ability to learn and a school's ability to educate its students in a safe environment.